2023 Stanford Cardinal baseball team

-The 2023 Stanford Cardinal baseball team represents Stanford University in the 2023 NCAA Division I baseball season.
-The Cardinal will play their home games at Klein Field at Sunken Diamond under sixth year coach David Esquer.
+The 2023 Stanford Cardinal baseball team represented Stanford University in the 2023 NCAA Division I baseball season.
+The Cardinal played their home games at Klein Field at Sunken Diamond under sixth year coach David Esquer.

 Previous season

-The Cardinal finished the regular season in first place and won the Pac-12 Tournament.
+The Cardinal finished the regular season in first place and won the Pac-12 tournament.
 Stanford hosted their own Regional and won their Super Regional over UConn in three games.
-Stanford reached the College World Series for the first time in back-to-back seasons since 2002–2003.
+Stanford reached the College World Series for the first time in back-to-back seasons since 2002 and 2003.
 The Cardinal lost in their double elimination games against Arkansas and Auburn.

-2022 MLB Draft
+2022 MLB draft

-The Cardinal had nine players drafted in the 2022 MLB draft.
+The Cardinal had seven players drafted in the 2022 MLB draft.